JeromeAprile/markdown-challenge/README.md

 # APRILE Jérôme
-Life is not about waiting for the storms to pass, it's about learning how to dance in the rain.
+*"Life is not about waiting for the storms to pass, it's about learning how to dance in the rain."*

 <img src="https://github.com/JeromeAprile/markdown-challenge/blob/main/image1.jpeg?raw=true" alt="Photo de profil" width="300" height="300">